petersatsuse/azure-compute-docs/articles/virtual-machines/compare-compute-products.md

 #### [Cost](#tab/prodcompcost)

-Check out the costs of different compute products.

-> [!NOTE]
->  There's no charge specifically for using a VMSS or Compute Fleet.
-The cost of any Azure VM environment depends upon the number of VM instances, their configuration, and selected add-on services, like disks, load balancer, and public IP.
+The cost of any Azure VM environment depends upon the number of VM instances, their configuration, and selected add-on services.
+There's no added charge for using Virtual Machine Scale Sets or Compute Fleet.

 | Virtual Machines | VMSS | Compute Fleet  |
 | --- | --- | --- |